+- pre-employment testing

+- random testing

-- for cause/reasonable suspicion testing - safety-related testing
+- for cause/reasonable suspicion testing

+- safety-related testing

+- rehabilitation and follow-up testing

+- Department of Transportation mandatory tests

 Such drug and or alcohol testing requests will be made when, in our belief, there is a legitimate reason for needing the test results.
 The test results will be treated as confidential information and only a limited number of people will know the results.
 These persons will be on a "need to know" basis only.